Home > Cookies > Small Batch Pecan Brown Sugar Cookies

 This small batch of Pecan Brown Sugar Cookies have soft and chewy centers with crispy caramelized edges.
 The sugar cookies are made with dark brown sugar for a deep flavor and chew.
 Pecans add sweet and buttery nut flavor, and a little cinnamon brightens the cookies.
 This is a cookie must to celebrate all the flavors of the holidays!

-• All Dark Brown Sugar – Typical sugar cookies are made with all granulated sugar (white sugar).
-These cookies are made with all dark brown sugar.
+• All Brown Sugar – Like the chocolate filled brown sugar cookie cups, these cookies are made with only brown sugar.
 This gives the cookies a chewy center and crispy caramelized edges.

 • Toasted Pecans – Pecan have a sweet and buttery nut flavor.
 Making them the perfect flavor combination for a cookie with a rich flavor.
 And toasting the pecans brings out the flavors even more.